Equidistribution in Families of Abelian Varieties and Uniformity

-This theorem generalizes a result of DeMarco and Mavraki \cite[Corollary 1.2]{DeMarco2020}, though we impose additional restrictions on the test functions here.
-In fact, their result amounts to the special case where $A$ is a fibered product of elliptic families over $S$ and $X$ is the image of a section of $\pi: A \rightarrow S$.
-(Related results can be found in \cite{Corvaja2019}.)
-Their proof relies on results of Silverman \cite{Silverman1992,Silverman1994a,Silverman1994} controlling the local Néron-Tate height on $X$ nearby the boundary $\overline{X} \setminus X$ where $\overline{X}$ is the Zariski closure of $X$ in a certain compactification of $A$.
+This theorem generalizes a result of DeMarco and Mavraki \cite[Corollary 1.2]{DeMarco2020}, though we impose an additional compact support assumption on the test functions here and restrict to archimedean places.
+In fact, their result amounts to the special case where $A$ is a fiber product of elliptic families over $S$ and $X$ is the image of a section of $\pi: A \rightarrow S$.
+(Related results can be found in \cite{Corvaja2022}.)
+Their proof relies on results of Silverman \cite{Silverman1992,Silverman1994a,Silverman1994} controlling the local Néron-Tate height on $X$ near the boundary $\overline{X} \setminus X$ where $\overline{X}$ is the Zariski closure of $X$ in a certain compactification of $A$.
 Silverman's explicit results allow to verify directly that the restriction of the limit Néron-Tate height to $X$ can be identified with a semipositive Arakelov height on $\overline{X}$ (see \cite[Theorem 1.1]{DeMarco2020}).

-Independent from the present work of the author, Yuan and Zhang have recently proven a more comprehensive equidistribution result in a yet unpublished preprint \cite{Yuan2021}, which includes the above theorem and allows actually to consider arbitrary continuous functions $f: X^{\mathrm{an}}_{\IC_\nu} \rightarrow \IR$ with compact support.
+Let us mention that our height $\hhat(X)$ coincides with their height $h_P(B)$.

 If $\dim(X)\geq 2$, this approach seems less feasible as the Néron-Tate local heights generally exhibit singularities on compactifications (e.g., on toroidal compactifications).
 Unfortunately, the appearance of these singularities does not seem to be well-recorded in the literature.
 The degeneration of the archimedean Néron-Tate local heights and their singularities in the case $X=A$ is however well-understood \cite{BurgosGil2018, BurgosGil2016b}.

-A more detailed discussion of these singularities, including the non-archimedean places, may be given in a later publication.
+Independent from the present work of the author, Yuan and Zhang have recently proven a more comprehensive equidistribution result \cite[Theorems 5.4.3 and 6.2.3]{Yuan2021}, which supersedes the above theorem and confirms the conjecture (REC) more generally for bounded test functions $f: X^{\mathrm{an}}_{\IC_\nu} \rightarrow \IR$.
+In addition, Gauthier has also proven a more general equidistribution result \cite[Theorem 2]{Gauthier2021}, and both these results cover also non-archimedean places.
+They also establish the existence of the measure $\mu_\nu$ independently from the existence of a sequence $(x_i)$ as in Theorem \ref{theorem:equidistribution}, which our shorter proof does not.
+However, it is a feature of our proof as well that the measure $\mu_\nu$ is the same for any other sequence $(x_i^\prime)$ satisfying the conditions of the theorem.